ethanwongca/McHacksReactWorkshop/README.md

 export default Loading
 ```
 >[!CAUTION]
-> Be **careful** with your paths, as this is a major way for your React app not working
+> Be **careful** with your paths, as this is a major way for your React app not working.

 **Good luck with your projects at McHacks 11!
 We hope you enjoyed your workshop!**